About Your Stay

 - We require a two-night minimum stay on weekends and a three-night minimum stay on some holiday weekends.

-- Rates do not include applicable state and local taxes (9%).
+- Rates do not include applicable state and local taxes (which are subject to change).

 - Rooms may be guaranteed with a credit card or an advance deposit equal to the first night’s stay by check.

 - If you cancel less than 14 days before your arrival, your first night’s room charge plus applicable taxes is nonrefundable.
 Upon arrival, you are responsible for the full balance of your confirmed stay.
 If you cancel your reservation less than 24 hours in advance, or do not arrive for your reservation as scheduled, or depart early, you will be charged for the entire stay.

 - We gladly accept Visa, MasterCard, American Express or Discover cards.

 - Check-in hours are between 4:00 PM and 7:00 PM.
 We are a small inn, so if you expect to arrive late, please let us know in advance so we can make arrangements to greet you when you arrive.